GND3/headver-tag-action/README.md

 - `identifier` (optional): Custom identifier prefix for tag separation.
 When provided, tags will be created as `{identifier}-{version}` instead of `v{version}`.

+## Release Notes

+This action automatically generates release notes by collecting commit messages between the previous tag and the current tag.
+The release notes include:

+- Commit messages from the previous tag to the current HEAD
+- Merged commits are excluded from the release notes
+- If no previous tag exists, all commit messages are included
+- Release notes are formatted in Markdown with bullet points

 ## Outputs

 - `version`: Generated version in HeadVer format (e.g., `0.2532.1`)
+- `tag`: Generated full tag name (e.g., `v0.2532.1` or `olym-api-0.2532.1`)
+- `release_notes`: Release notes generated from commit messages between previous and current tag

 ## Usage